kreismit/ECE4960/labs.md

 ![Pitch Screenshot](Lab6/Images/Screenshot_2020-10-15_11-16-10.png)
 Figure 5.
 Accelerometer angle readings from pitch at right angles.

 The accelerometer is quite accurate (though noisy.)
-Using SerialPlot, I found that it detected the 5° tilt of the top of the robot (since it's curved and the IMU is mounted toward the front, the Y angle is slightly positive).
-However, it consistently reads about 88° tilt when I tilt it 90° &ndash; probably for the same reason it reads more than 1 *g* when it's level: calibration.
+Using SerialPlot, I found that it detected the 5° curve of the top of the robot.
+It consistently reads about 88° tilt when I tilt it 90° &ndash; probably for the same reason it reads more than 1 *g* when it's level: calibration.

 ### Finding Angles from Gyroscope Data

 The gyroscope angles were much less noisy, since the angle is acquired by integrating the rate, the angle looks like it's been through a low-pass filter.
 Precise calibration is difficult, however, since the gyroscope's angular rate measurements change both in short and in long time spans.
 So, some drift in the readings is inevitable.

-(In another project, I sometimes achieved 1°/hour or less.
+[//]: # (In another project, I sometimes achieved 1°/hour or less.
 But not consistently.)

-Below are the results of the same two tests I ran on the accelerometer tilt sensing, plus an additional yaw axis.
+Below are the results of the same type of test as I ran on the accelerometer: rotating each axis to -90°, 0°, and +90°.

 ![Roll Screenshot](Lab6/Images/Screenshot_2020-10-15_18-35-19.png)
 Figure 6.
 Gyro angle readings from roll at right angles.